jeanmidevacc/jeanmidevacc.github.io/_posts/2019-03-23-dataiku_epc.md

 This data can be easily joined with the data of Nomis with the join function.

-I used some in house functions of dataku to do the join, groupby but i could have use:
+I used some in house functions of DSS to do the join, groupby but I could have use:

 - A python or R script to build the dataset
 - SQL script if it was SQL tables